My Labs Are Normal. Why Do I Still Have Thyroid Symptoms?

 There are a number of symptoms that people may never think to attribute to a thyroid issue.
 In some cases, doctors may miss these symptoms or think that they have another cause.
 In others, people may not think to mention these symptoms to their doctors because they may not realize that they are signs of a medical issue.
 Among these surprising thyroid symptoms:

-- feeling hot or cold all the time.
-Do you find that you are reaching for a sweater when everyone else seems fine?.
+Do you find that you are reaching for a sweater when everyone else seems fine?
 Each of these can be symptoms of thyroid disorders.
 People who have hypothyroidism are more likely to feel cold.
 They may even display cold purple or blue fingers and toes.
 Hyperthyroid, by contrast, can lead to heat intolerance.

 Interpreting Thyroid Lab Work Correctly